Han Xin: Early life

+A youngster from a butcher's family in Huaiyin would humiliate Han Xin, making fun of him by saying that despite Han Xin being tall and carrying around a sword, Han Xin was actually a coward.
+He said in front of a crowd: "If you do not fear death; stab me.
+If you fear death; come crawl between my legs."
+Han Xin gave it some thought, and eventually decided to crawl between the hooligan's legs.
+Because of this, he was mocked by all the town for his cowardice.

-Several years later, after becoming the King of Chu, Han Xin returned to his hometown, found the woman who fed him and rewarded her with 1,000 taels of gold.
-Han Xin also found the hooligan and instead of taking revenge, he appointed the hooligan as a zhongwei (中尉; equivalent to a present-day lieutenant).
-He said, "This man is a hero.
+Several years later, after becoming the King of Chu, Han Xin returned to his hometown.
+He found the woman who fed him and rewarded her with 1,000 taels of gold.
+He found the Chief of Nanchang Pavilion and gave him a hundred coins, saying, "You are not a good person.
+You do good things but your generosity is limited."
+Han Xin also found the hooligan and appointed the hooligan as a zhongwei (中尉; equivalent to a present-day lieutenant).
+He to his subordinates: "This man is a hero.
 Do you think I could not have killed him when he humiliated me?
 I would not become famous even if I killed him then.
 Hence, I endured the humiliation to preserve my life to achieve great things in the future."

-Service under Xiang Yu
+Service Under Xiang Yu

 In 209 BC, Han Xin joined Xiang Liang's rebel army when rebellions erupted throughout China to overthrow the Qin dynasty.
 Han Xin continued serving Xiang Yu (Xiang Liang's nephew) after Xiang Liang was killed in action at the Battle of Dingtao.
-He was not placed in high regard and worked as a sentry and prepared meals.
+He was not placed in high regard and worked as a "langzhong" (郎中; sometimes translated as Captain of the Palace Guards).
 He constantly proposed strategies to Xiang Yu but was ignored.
+During this time, he became well acquainted with Zhongli Mo, one of Xiang Yu's top generals.

 In 206 BC, Han Xin deserted Xiang Yu's army and went to join Liu Bang.

-Han Xin was loyal to Liu Bang in many scenarios; his advisor proposed many suggestions to him to be independent from Liu Bang, but he rejected the proposal and raised sword on his neck to stop further acts of persuasion.
-One envoy was sent by Xiang Yu to convince him to ally with Chu to defeat Liu Bang, but he rejected the proposal, mainly because he was loyal to Liu Bang and wanted to bring peace to the people of China.
-His vision was far better than Liu Bang's and the rest of the kings during the warring state and Qin empire periods.